AA Step 4 Worksheets

 What is an AA Step 4 Worksheet?

 Similar to the 4th Step Worksheet, this is designed to provide a structured approach to facilitating the self-inventory process.
 Typically, it consists of questions and prompts to foster self-reflection and introspection.
-The worksheet encourages individuals to take an honest and deep look at their past actions, relationships, and behaviors, enabling them to gain insights into the underlying causes of their alcoholism and the patterns that may have contributed to it.
+As healthcare practitioners, we can use this worksheet to encourage clients to take an honest and deep look at their past actions, relationships, and behaviors, enabling them to gain insights into the underlying causes of their alcoholism and the patterns that may have contributed to it.

 How to use the AA Step 4 Worksheet